organisciak/dissertation/document/5_design_objective.md

 ### Basic interface

 The basic interface resembles an archetypal task, following conventions seen in Mechanical Turk usage.
-It shows workers a task with a goal, description, and ten items to perform actions on.
+It shows workers a task with a goal, description, and up to ten items to perform actions on.

-i[^TODO explain current interface]The description will explain what a "topic" is, and make clear the difference between a topic and simply a mention.
-An example will be included with the description, but as a pop up window behind a "See Example" link that needs to be clicked.
+The description explain what a good contribution is: that is, delineating between good and bad tags in the tagging task, or explaining what a relevant or non-relevant document is for the relevance judgment task.
+Examples are provided, but behind pop-up windows.
 This is done to conform to the convention that instructions should not be too long, in order not to push the actual action items 'below the fold'.
 Amazon's own advice for designing good tasks states that the task should not require scrolling to start [@_requester_2011]. <!--\_-->

 <!--TODO2

  * Example of item and options
- * Mockup of interface
 -->
 <!--TODOAFTER
  * Write description
 -->